Located in Santa Cruz, CA.

 32) The rear differential works

-fine (as far as I know,) it has a replaced pinion seal oil (in 2022)
+fine (as far as I know,) I replaced pinion seal oil (in 2022)

 and nut, (but that's already leaking some differential fluid